-- When submitting a report, you are required to include all of the following information, as applicable, and provide a copy of the submitted information to the employee, which the employee should sign off on having received: - a.
+10 When submitting a report, you are required to include all of the following information, as applicable, and provide a copy of the submitted information to the employee, which the employee should sign off on having received:

+- a.
 The reason for the test; - b.
 Employee's name, date of birth, and CDL number and State of issuance; - c.
 District name, address, and USDOT number; - d.
 Date of the test; - e.
 Date the result was reported; and - f.
-Test result, which must be one of the following: - Negative, which is only required for return-to-duty tests; - Positive; or - Refusal to take a test, which shall include the following additional documentation for an employee's refusal to take a test due to the employee's failure to appear for the test: - Documentation, including, but not limited to, electronic mail or other contemporaneous record of the time and date the employee was notified to appear at a testing site; and the time, date and testing site location at which the employee was directed to appear, or an affidavit providing evidence of such notification; - Documentation, including, but not limited to, electronic mail or other correspondence, or an affidavit, indicating the date the employee was terminated or resigned (if applicable); - O Documentation, including, but not limited to, electronic mail or other correspondence, or an affidavit, showing that the C/TPA reporting the violation was designated as a service agent for an employer who employs himself/herself as an employee performing safety-sensitive functions when the reported refusal occurred (if applicable); and - g.
+Test result, which must be one of the following: - Negative, which is only required for return-to-duty tests; - Positive: or - Refusal to take a test, which shall include the following additional documentation for an employee's refusal to take a test due to the employee's failure to appear for the test: - O Documentation, including, but not limited to, electronic mail or other contemporaneous record of the time and date the employee was notified to appear at a testing site; and the time, date and testing site location at which the employee was directed to appear, or an affidavit providing evidence of such notification; - O Documentation, including, but not limited to, electronic mail or other correspondence, or an affidavit, indicating the date the employee was terminated or resigned (if applicable); - O Documentation, including, but not limited to, electronic mail or other correspondence, or an affidavit, showing that the C/TPA reporting the violation was designated as a service agent for an employer who employs himself/herself as an employee performing safety-sensitive functions when the reported refusal occurred (if applicable); and - g.
 Documentation, including a certificate of service or other evidence, showing that the District provided the employee with all documentation reported under paragraphs (a) through (f) above.

 - a.
 Employee's name, date of birth, CDL number and State of issuance; - b.
 District name, address, and USDOT number; - c.
 Date the District obtained actual knowledge of the violation; - d.
 Witnesses to the violation, if any, including contact information; - e.
 Description of the violation; - f.
-Evidence supporting each fact alleged in the description of the violation, which may include, but is not limited to:
+Evidence supporting each fact alleged in the description of the violation, which may include, but is not limited to: - Affidavits; - Photographs; - Video or audio recordings; - Employee statements unless the admission is made in conformity with the District's written employer voluntary self-identification program or policy; - Correspondence; or - Other documentation; and g.
+A certificate of service or other evidence showing that the District provided the employee with all information reported under paragraphs (a) through (f) above.

-&lt;sup>11 When submitting a report, you are required to include all of the following information, as applicable, and provide a copy of the submitted information to the employee, which the employee should sign off on having received:
+11 When submitting a report, you are required to include all of the following information, as applicable, and provide a copy of the submitted information to the employee, which the employee should sign off on having received: